cjbattagl/deeplearningproj/CNN_Steve/Readme.txt

 2. load the pre-trained model ("NIN" network) & the ImageNet labels
 3. load the previously downloaded video
 4. process the video & make prediction frame-by-frame

+After running these codes, a new empty folder "out_frames" will be generated.
+You can ignore it.
+That's only for debugging.